Kubernetes - Using kubectl with kubeconfig files

 1 - The --kubeconfig flag

-You can pass a flag on every kubectl command that you run.
+You can pass this flag on every kubectl command that you run.
 This flag will force kubectl to read from the kubeconfig file that you specify.
 You can only use one kubeconfig file this way.
 Also, you can only specify one instance of this flag on the command-line.
 This way is a little cumbersome as you have to type this for every kubectl command.

 2 - The KUBECONFIG environment variable

 You can also set a special environment variable named KUBECONFIG.
-The value of this variable points at the kubeconfig file that you would like to use.
+The value points at the kubeconfig file that you would like to use.
 This variable can be pointed at multiple kubeconfig files, if you wish.
 Just make sure to separate the files with colons (on Linux & Mac) or semi-colons (on Windows).
 If you specify multiple kubeconfigs this way, then kubectl will merge them all into one config and use that merged version.

 3 - The default config file